-Your student will progress through three years of English Language Arts (ELA) with me, and it is my goal that by the time students leave me, they will have grown in this subject area and are well-prepared for the challenges honors or AP classes will bring.
+Your student will progress through three years of English Language Arts (ELA) with me, and it is my goal that by the time students leave me, they will have grown in this subject area and are well-prepared for the challenges honors or AP classes will bring in high school.
 The content areas covered by ELA include literature, reading, writing, grammar, oral language (public speaking) and vocabulary.

 Grammar and Vocabulary